 I’ll end with a story where I was in the wrong.

-While Kyle and I were fundraising I asked someone who had been very helpful to me in the past for introductions to a couple of top-tier investors.
+While I was fundraising I asked someone who had been very helpful to me in the past for introductions to a couple of top-tier investors.
 This person knows my work very well and has great stature in the industry.
 He could make a strong representation that we were interesting to investors.
 His introductions were very helpful.

 I then got an email from his boss, to the effect of, “I don’t mind that you hired my employee.
 But after all I’ve done to help you, I think I deserved the courtesy to hear about it from you first.”

 He was right, and I learned a valuable lesson from that.
 This was a delicate situation, but I should have gotten advice on it.
 In hindsight I wish I’d waited for the all-clear from the new employee and given this person a call as soon as the new employee said it was OK.

 Moral?
 Well… I’m still sad about this one.
 The moral is sometimes you can’t put Humpty Dumpty back together again.